-Network visibility is an understanding of the infrastructure and traffic flows in an organization’s hybrid network.
+Network visualization or visibility is an understanding of the infrastructure and traffic flows in an organization’s hybrid network.
 The term also encompasses your awareness of everything in and traversing your hybrid network and the use of visibility tools that enable this understanding.
-Network visibility tools are used to enhance alertness and responsiveness for improved monitoring and control over network and application traffic, network performance, network resourcing, and data.
+Network visualization tools are used to enhance alertness and responsiveness for improved monitoring and control over network and application traffic, network performance, network resourcing, and data.

-Management of network resources is critical for effective and scalable network management and planning for growth, decision making, supporting new and existing services, and network health.
+Management of network resources is critical for effective and scalable network management and planning for growth, decision-making, supporting new and existing services, and network health.

-Additionally, network visibility allows you to exercise greater control for decision-making so you can better meet the needs of the business without disruption.
+Additionally, network visualization software allows you to exercise greater control for decision-making so you can better meet the needs of the business without disruption.
 It affords you the ability to proactively react to any issues that arise and to prepare network documentation much more quickly and accurately for regulatory compliance audits.

 Network visibility helps you plan for future growth, be less reactive in your operations, and have greater success with digital transformation projects including cloud migration by helping you scale your network to deliver IT services at levels the business requires.

 What I’ve observed is that instead of a truly integrated “single pane”, users often cobble together multiple tools and create their own discrete management workstation which has access to a litany of stand-alone tools.
 A far cry from the initial promise of a ‘single-pane’, this compilation of tools does nothing to solve the network management operational challenge:

-Creating a “single Pane of Glass” for end-to-end visibility has often been an empty promise, one that creates a lot of pain when examining the relationship between two opposite ends of the network.
+Creating a “single Pane of Glass” for end-to-end network visualization has often been an empty promise, one that creates a lot of pain when examining the relationship between two opposite ends of the network.
 Different segments of the network are coming out of isolation.
 For example, NetOps needs equal visibility to the LAN as it does to what is going on in the data center.
 A problem in any part of the network can degrade end-user experience and IT service delivery performance; a siloed point-of-view on what’s happening in the network will not help resolve hybrid problems faster.

 Data about what’s inside the infrastructure is not enough; you need to see what’s happening around it.
 Having to swivel chairs and piece together necessary data points to solve a problem is a struggle best avoided.
 Integrating these supporting applications should be API-driven, simple, and seamless.
-And what able the history view?
+And what about the historical view?
 Being able to compare today’s network pathways to last week’s same topology can usually identify issues that have arisen through poorly executed change management policies or other errant operational processes.

-Finally, do you really have unified visibility if you’re the only one in your organization who can see it?
+Finally, do you really have unified network visualization if you’re the only one in your organization who can see it?
 Today’s networks are too complex and mission-critical to be the responsibility of just one person or just one team.
-Effective “Single Pane” visibility should be available to everyone touching IT service delivery, including network operations- an extended group that often includes DevOps, CloudOps, and SecOps, among others.
+Effective “Single Pane” network visualization should be available to everyone touching IT service delivery, including network operations- an extended group that often includes DevOps, CloudOps, and SecOps, among others.
 Subject Matter Experts should be able to collaborate in a single view, in real-time, from across the room or across the world.
 It is imperative to remove the delays associated with hand-offs and the tedium of “playing telephone tag” when business productivity is impacted.

 All of the above sounds simple enough, right?
 The truth of the matter is that while “Single-Pane-of-Glass” visibility has been promised by many suppliers for quite some time, it has been less common for users to feel like they really have this unified visibility.
 Disconnects between different parts of the network and the ecosystem of tools surrounding them have almost become expected.
 Thus, many are rightfully skeptical of the promise of unified visibility.
 But for customers of NetBrain, they have had this for years and use it every day!